 In the first week of November or when fish arrive (as coordinated with the TMT), Bonneville Dam will start operating to provide a tailwater elevation (TWE) range of 11.3-13.0 feet until spawning ends or December 31.
 The official project TWE gauge is located 0.9 mile downstream of Bonneville Dam's powerhouse 1 on the Oregon shore, 50 feet upstream of Tanner Creek at river mile 144.5.
-Generally, the range of outflow from Bonneville Dam required to maintain this TWE can vary from less than the project minimum discharge (80 kcfs) up to 135 kcfs.
+Generally, the range of outflow from Bonneville Dam required to maintain this TWE can vary from less than the project minimum discharge (58 kcfs) up to 135 kcfs.
 This range demonstrates the profound effect of natural conditions downstream of Bonneville Dam on the water elevation.
 Tides, wind, wave and unregulated inflows to the Columbia River all have an influence on the ability to regulate the TWE below Bonneville Dam with the outflow from Bonneville Dam.

 In addition to the uncertainty and variability of downstream conditions that affect TWE at Bonneville Dam, there are many upstream variables as well.
-Generally, the flow at Bonneville Dam is augmented by storage releases from Grand Coulee Dam which takes approximately 24 hours to arrive at Bonneville Dam and must pass through several non-federal dams that can alter the shape and timing of the flow.
-Further, the volume of unregulated flow into the Columbia River upstream of Bonneville Dam is difficult to predict but is critical in meeting the spawning elevations.
+Generally, the flow at Bonneville Dam is augmented by storage releases from Grand Coulee Dam which can take 1 - 2 days to arrive at Bonneville Dam depending on how the water is passed through several non-federal dams which can alter the shape and timing of the flow.
+Further, the volume of unregulated flow into the Columbia River upstream of Bonneville Dam is difficult to predict but is critical in meeting targeted tailwater elevations for spawning.
 The ability to operate Bonneville Dam to a particular TWE constraint is contingent on the ability of the hydrosystem to forecast and manage all of these variables and conditions.
 Reservoir operations upstream of Bonneville may provide additional water to help support the chum operation.

 The Columbia River System is often unable to maintain the TWE within the range of 11.3-13.0 feet during daylight hours throughout the entire spawning period.
-Significant seasonal rain events commonly require that the operation must be modified in order to manage the additional water.
-Research to assess the impacts of higher flows (day and night) on chum salmon redd development indicated that increased flows nightly up to 175 kcfs delayed spawning by temporarily displacing fish until flows decreased to base levels, but did not force fish to abandon their redds and search for new locations (Tiffan et al. 2009).
+Significant seasonal rain events commonly require that the operation be modified to manage the additional water.
+Research to assess the impacts of higher flows (day and night) on chum salmon redd development indicated that increased flows nightly up to 175 kcfs (equivalent to a ~16.5 foot TWE) delayed spawning by temporarily displacing fish until flows decreased, but did not force fish to abandon their redds and search for new locations (Tiffan et al. 2009).